Newtown High School of the Performing Arts

 The Music staff will consider the following in selecting and placing students within ensembles:

-• Technical facility including intonation, rhythmic accuracy and general technical ability
+• Technical facility including intonation, rhythmic accuracy, tone control and general technical ability

 • Stylistic understanding appropriate to the piece performed

-The panel will also consider year group, balance of Ensembles and prior commitment to Ensemble (where appropriate).
+The panel will also consider year group, balance of ensembles and prior commitment (where appropriate).

 Music Ensembles within the school

-Orchestra, Symphonic Wind, Junior String Ensemble, Jazz Orchestra, Concert Band, Junior, Intermediate and Senior Choirs.
+Orchestra, Symphonic Wind Ensemble, Concert Band, Junior, Intermediate and Senior Choirs, Guitar Ensembles (classical and rock), WOMP (Weapons Of Mass Percussion).

 When and where will the auditions be held?